svenvv/PUGs/guide.md

 ○ __Roles__
 To make picking teams easier we have a role-icon system.
 You are required to change your in-game player icon to match what you are intending to play or wish to be playing for that game.
 - :Shanghai Dragons: = DPS
+- :LosAngelesGladiators: = Main Tank
-- :Houston Outlaws: = Tank
+- :Houston Outlaws: = Tank in general
 - :Florida Mayhem: = Support
 - :London Spitfire: = Flex
 - :Overwatch Logo: = AFK